Ghalib bin Ali: History

-Imam Ghalib delegated his brother, Talib al-Hinai, who was the Wali (governor) of Rustaq, and Suleiman bin Hamyar, who was the Wali (governor) of Jebel Akhdar, to present the issue to the Arab League and the United Nations in order to seek recognition and claim legitimacy of the Imamate of Oman.
-The Imamate's cause was closely identified with Arab nationalism and the various forms of anti-colonialism that were taking place during that period.
-In August 1959, the UN Security Council voted by a narrow margin not to consider a request for an urgent meeting to discuss 'British aggression against' an independent Imamate of Oman.
+Imam Ghalib delegated his brother, Talib al-Hinai, who was the wali (governor) of Rustaq, and Suleiman bin Hamyar, who was the wali (governor) of Jebel Akhdar, to present the issue to the Arab League and the United Nations in order to seek recognition and claim legitimacy of the imamate of Oman.
+The imamate's cause was closely identified with Arab nationalism and the various forms of anti-colonialism that were taking place during that period.
+In August 1959, the UN Security Council voted by a narrow margin not to consider a request for an urgent meeting to discuss 'British aggression against' an independent imamate of Oman.
 The UN General Assembly adopted the 'Question of Oman' resolution in 1965, 1966 and again in 1967 that called upon the British government to cease all actions against the locals, end British control over Oman and reaffirmed the inalienable right of the Omani people to self-determination and independence.
 The 'question of Oman' remained on the UN General Assembly agenda in each year until 1971.
 The Imamate's cause continued to be promoted up until 1970.

+Death

-He continued to receive many visitors from Oman up until his death and was deeply respected by the people of Oman.
+Al Hinai continued to receive visitors from Oman up until his death and was well respected by the people of Oman.
 He died on 29 November 2009 at the age of 96 in Dammam.